mui/material-ui/docs/data/joy/customization/theme-typography/theme-typography.md

   }));
   ```

-## Ready-to-use typography
+## Common examples

-Here is a collection of the well-known typography systems that you can copy and paste to Joy UI theme.
+Here is a collection of well-known typography systems that you can get-started with Joy UI.

 ### Fluent (Microsoft)